-Graduation Rate: The Graduation Rate reports the proportion of students in the 4-year graduation cohort base file for the district or the state (as described in the "INDICATOR: Graduation Rate" section of this manual) who graduate from high school within four full years of their initial enrollment unless the student meets one of the approved reasons for removal from the cohort (documentation of transfer to another diploma-granting high school, emigration to another country, transfer to prison or juvenile facility following adjudication, or death).
-The Graduation

-Rate shall be reported both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual learners (MLs), students identified as homeless, and students in foster care.
+Graduation Rate: The Graduation Rate reports the percent of students in the 4-year graduation cohort base file for the district or the state (as described in the "INDICATOR: Graduation Rate" section of this manual) who graduate from high school within four full years of their initial enrollment unless the student meets one of the approved reasons for removal from the cohort (documentation of transfer to another diploma-granting high school, emigration to another country, transfer to prison or juvenile facility following adjudication, or death).
+The Graduation Rate shall be reported both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to children without disabilities), Multilingual Learners (MLs), students identified as homeless, and students in foster care.

-College & Career Readiness: The College & Career Readiness area reports the proportion of students in the 4-year graduation cohort base file for the district or the state (as described in the "INDICATOR: College/Career Readiness" section of this manual) who satisfy one or more of the college ready or career ready criteria (as described in the "INDICATOR: Graduation Rate" section of this manual).
+College & Career Readiness: The College & Career Readiness area reports the percent of students in the 4-year graduation cohort base file for the district or the state (as described in the "INDICATOR: College/Career Readiness" section of this manual) who satisfy one or more of the college ready or career ready criteria (as described in the "INDICATOR: Graduation Rate" section of this manual).